RamRod79/Weather-DashBoard/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-I have created a simple calendar application that allows a user to save events for each hour of the day.
-This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

-The starter code used the Moment.js (Links to an external site.) library to work with date and time, but a different JavaScript solutionwas used to handle this functionality since Moment.js is considered a "legacy" project.
+Using third-party APIs to access their data and functionality by making requests with specific parameters to a URL.
+By retrieving data from another application's API and using it in this weather applicaiton.
+I built a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

+Using the OpenWeather One Call API (Links to an external site.) the dashboard will retrieve weather data for citiesand use localStorage to store any persistent data.

 # User Story

-AS AN employee with a busy schedule
+AS A traveler

-I WANT to add important events to a daily planner
+I WANT to see the weather outlook for multiple cities

-SO THAT I can manage my time effectively
+SO THAT I can plan a trip accordingl

 ## Acceptance Criteria
-GIVEN I am using a daily planner to create a schedule

-WHEN I open the planner

-THEN the current day is displayed at the top of the calendar
+GIVEN a weather dashboard with form inputs

-WHEN I scroll down
+WHEN I search for a city

-THEN I am presented with time blocks for standard business hours
+THEN I am presented with current and future conditions for that city and that city is added to the search history

-WHEN I view the time blocks for that day
+WHEN I view current weather conditions for that city

-THEN each time block is color-coded to indicate whether it is in the past, present, or future
+THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index

-WHEN I click into a time block
+WHEN I view the UV index

-THEN I can enter an event
+THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe

-WHEN I click the save button for that time block
+WHEN I view future weather conditions for that city

-THEN the text for that event is saved in local storage
+THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity

-WHEN I refresh the page
+WHEN I click on a city in the search history

-THEN the saved events persist
+THEN I am again presented with current and future conditions for that city

 ## Snapshot